ECANA Steering Group Members

 Margie Willis – Patient Adviser & ECANA Ambassador

-I am Margie Willis.
-I have been in the fitness industry for 30 plus years and I enjoy working with older adults, stretching, aerobics, balance and daily living skills.
-I also nanny 3 of my grandchildren full time.
-This keeps me young and In the know about everything.
-In my spare time I love to sew, shop, read, travel and hanging out with my girlfriends.
-I am proud to be a patient partner with Dr. Kemi Doll and the ECANA research project.
+Margie has been in the fitness industry for 30 plus years and enjoys working with older adults, stretching, aerobics, balance and daily living skills.
+Margie is also a full time nanny for three of her grandchildren - which keeps her young and in the know about everything.
+In her spare time Margie loves to sew, shop, read, travel and hang out with her girlfriends.
+She is proud to be a patient partner with Dr. Kemi Doll and the ECANA research project.

 Martha Jean Williams – Patient Adviser & ECANA Ambassador